Butter Pecan Ice Cream: A Taste of Resistance and Home

 Black family eating butter pecan ice cream.

-Butter pecan ice cream is more than a frozen dessert; it’s our history, the flavor of resistance and home.”
+Butter pecan ice cream is more than a frozen dessert; it’s our history, the flavor of resistance and home.

-Not to many desserts come with as much silent history as a scoop of butter pecan ice cream.
+Not too many desserts come with as much silent history as a scoop of butter pecan ice cream.
 Below the surface of its smooth, nutty sweetness runs a story of resourcefulness, resilience, and cultural pride — one that ranges from the plantations of the American South to today’s kitchen freezers and family cookouts.

 Vanilla and Exclusion